-- 1. Give preference along the shoreline to water-oriented uses, while controlling pollution and preventing damage to the natural environment. - 1.
-Nonwater-oriented accessory development or use that does not require a shoreline location should be located landward of shoreline jurisdiction unless such development is required to serve approved water-oriented uses and/or developments. - 2.
-Encourage uses and development that enhance or increase public access to the shoreline or provide some public benefit. - 3.
+- 1. Give preference along the shoreline to water-oriented uses, while controlling pollution and preventing damage to the natural environment. - 2.
+Nonwater-oriented accessory development or use that does not require a shoreline location should be located landward of shoreline jurisdiction unless such development is required to serve approved water-oriented uses and/or developments. - 3.
 The design, density and location of all allowed uses and developments should reflect physical and natural features of the shoreline and should assure no net loss of ecological functions by avoiding and minimizing adverse effects on shoreline ecology. - 4.
 Site plans and structural designs for shoreline development should acknowledge the water's proximity and value as an ecological and scenic resource.
 Development and uses should be designed in a manner that directs land alteration to the least sensitive portions of the site. - 5.
-Protect current agricultural uses on agricultural land and provide for new agricultural uses where appropriate so that they are located and designed to ensure no net loss of ecological functions and do not have a significant adverse impact on other shoreline resources and values.
+Protect current agricultural uses on agricultural land and provide for new agricultural uses so that they are located and designed to ensure no net loss of ecological functions and do not have a significant adverse impact on other shoreline resources and values.